vyxl/bosy/notes.md

     - bool or datatype with no-arg constructors
 - enumerate all possibilities and negate function results
 - OR everything together and add to model

+---

+bosy outputs a counterexample model in the case of failure with bad inputs

+---

+added an option --encoding-only to produce just the smt encoding

+came up with a script to run bosy and then run my script to extract models added a max number of models to produce

+added robustness for checking that the thing was realizable

+seems that checking player == .system doesn't mean it's unrealizable necessarily not sure why.

+fixed - check after getting solution

+added debug ability to python script, shell script